apache/apisix-dashboard/docs/en/latest/develop.md

 $ yarn start
 ```

+> If there is an error about gyp during yarn install, please ignore it and go ahead!

 4. If writing an front end E2E test, please refer to the [Front End E2E Writing Guide](./front-end-e2e.md)